 Leaves of Absence and Withdrawals

 Students of considerable ability sometimes perform below their capacities because of burdensome personal or family problems.
 In such cases, taking a leave of absence or withdrawing can have a salutary effect on a student's academic performance.
-Students who wish to withdraw from a term in progress, cancel registration for an upcoming term for which they have already registered, or take a planned leave of absence must consult with their respective academic advisors, submit a leave of absence form, and give notice of their intent to take a leave of absence.
+Students who wish to withdraw from a term in progress, cancel registration for an upcoming term for which they have already registered, or take a planned leave of absence must consult with their respective academic advisors, submit a leave of absence form or withdrawal form.
 Failure to do so in a timely fashion can have financial as well as academic consequences.

 To re-enroll after a leave of absence, students must complete the re-enrollment process by the required deadline.